PAATU - PALUMEU

 - information and prevention of mercury poisoning

-- Close cooperation between the Wayana in Suriname based on their shared vision
+- Cooperation between the Wayana and Trio in Suriname based on their shared vision

-- Close cooperation between the Wayana people of Suriname, French Guiana and Brazil
+- Cooperation between the Wayana and Trio people of Suriname, French Guiana and Brazil

 - Making the paths between Suriname, French Guiana and Brazil passable